 As you’ll see in the sample portfolios below, you can include as little as two, three or four ETFs to keep things simple.
 The allocation of the ETFs should be based on your risk tolerance and time horizon—for example 20% equities/80% bonds for a conservative portfolio; 60% equities/40% bonds for a balanced portfolio; and 80% equities/20% bonds for a growth portfolio.

 (If you’re not sure what your optimal allocation is, try using the Portfolio Risk Table in the “One-Ticket Asset Allocation” section to help match the appropriate ETF Couch Potato portfolio to your goals, time horizon and risk tolerance level.)

 iShares Two-ETF Balanced Couch Potato Portfolio

 iShares Core Canadian Universe Bond ETF (XBB): 40%

 iShares’ “total market” global equity ETF (ticker XWD) includes equities from the U.S., Canada and developed markets all in one ETF.
 It is cap weighted, meaning that the most valuable (largest capitalization) stocks have the greatest weighting in their respective country index, and the individual countries’ stock markets with the most value also hold greater weight in the fund.
-(After an incredible run, it may be no surprise that the U.S. stock markets lead the index weighting at near 67% in 2021.)
+It may be no surprise that the U.S. stock markets lead the index weighting at about 70% as of September 2022.)